 Gamla was an ancient walled city dating from the time of biblical Joshua (the Bronze Age).

-Today this is an archeological and nature reserve site.
+Today this is an archaeological and nature reserve site.
 The fortified city was destroyed and then resettled during the Hellenistic period (mid-second century BCE).

 The city, built on a camel-back shaped hill, surrounded by deep canyons and cliffs, joined the Jewish revolt against the Romans in 66 CE.
 After the Romans destroyed Gamla in 67 CE, it was never rebuilt and was then forgotten for 1,900 years until it was rediscovered in 1968.